LezyPanda/COMPSYS_701/README.txt

 The left most segment display is the reg selected, the right most is the value of it (0~9) Hold the KEY0 (right most button) to show

+Since only 1 7-segment display is used for each purpose, it will only display the index of register 0 ~ 9, althought it works for register 0 ~ 15.
+The value of the selected register only supports 0 ~ 9, means it will only display if the data first digit is within 0 ~ 9.